 - Watch Your Blind Spots: The NHTSA also found that an average of 840,000 auto accidents in the U.S. is caused by blind spots annually.

 If you or a loved one has been injured in a car accident in the Baltimore area, please contact our Maryland attorney today at (855) 954-4141for a free case evaluation.
-The Portner & Shure Law Firm serves clients in Baltimore, Maryland and surrounding areas.
+The Portner & Shure, P.A. serves clients in Baltimore, Maryland and surrounding areas.